About

 Our aim is to provide emerging artists with a space beyond the galleries in which their work is usually seen, and to provide ourselves and our clients with the opportunity to engage with the conversations that are being had within contemporary art practice.
 Art is a praxis for vital conversations at the forefront of social, cultural, and political change, and it is important that we as a responsible business are engaging with those conversations.

 Being a small part of the community of artists, galleries, and art programmes is a privilege.
-We are proud to have a long-standing relationship supporting the wonderful Art Night festival, and are actively seeking opportunities to support the arts in our local communities.
+We are proud to have had a long-standing relationship supporting Art Night festival, and have recently sponsored online curatotial and education platform Black Blossoms' short course The Epic and the Everyday: Kerry James Marshall's Black Narratives.
+We continue to actively seek opportunities to support the arts in our local communities.

 History of the Collection